hapax/hapax.github.io/assets/alien-maths.md

 "incommensurable" experiences.
 This is similar to claims of linguistic and cultural incommensurability put forward by some linguistic relativists.

 The most famous argument for strong cognitive relativism is Thomas Nagel's
 [*What is it like to be a bat?*](http://www.philosopher.eu/others-writings/nagel-what-is-it-like-to-be-a-bat/).
-In fact, Nagel wants to establish the different claim that there is an interior aspect to consciousness that cannot be captured by reductionism.
-But he relies on strong cognitive relativism, and the incommensurability of human and chiropteran experience, to establish this.
+In fact, Nagel wants to establish the different claim that mind is different from brain, and that there is an interior aspect to consciousness that cannot be captured by reductionism.
+But his argument relies on strong cognitive relativism, and the incommensurability of human and chiropteran experience, to establish this.